HR Policies

 Exempt vs. Non-Exempt

-Section titled “Exempt vs. Non-Exempt”These terms relate to overtime pay and minimum wage requirements.
+Section titled “Exempt vs. Non-Exempt”These classifications determine eligibility for overtime pay and minimum wage protections.

 Full-Time vs. Part-Time